 4 Discussion and Conclusions

 In this paper we considered how fairly simple magmatic processes might produce the observed geometry of volcanic rifted margins and then showed how such geometries depend on lithospheric thickness.
 The basic assumption is that the ‘space’ or depression that is filled by lava is generated by the load of solidifying magmatic intrusions and extrusives.
-A recently published treatment of such magmatic origin gives a simple analytic description of SDR geometry as a function of only two parameters, one of which is the effective elastic thickness Te of the lithosphere.
-We showed that these parameters, relating to the thickness and dip of analytic model SDRs, can easily be related to the model Te.
-The same parameters can be measured using seismic images of real SDRs.
+Based on a recent published analytic description of SDR geometry, we further derived three observable parameters and showed that these parameters, relating to the width, thickness and dip of the analytic model SDRs, are functions of the effective elastic thickness Te.
+The same parameters can be measured from seismic images of real SDRs.
 We went on to show how these geometric parameters could be used to constrain lithospheric thickness at the time of volcanic rifting.

 We quantify the effects of simplifying approximations used in the analytic model on the model geometry.
 We first described a numerical thin-elastic plate model with more realistic spatial distribution of lava flows compared to the analytic model.
 For the same value of Te more reasonable lava distribution produced a ~20% larger Xf, a ~ 5% larger γ and negligible change in ϕ.